ucb-bar/sp24-Baremetal-IDE/tester/README.md

 Shmoo Testing Options:
   -s SUITE, --suite SUITE
-                        Name of the test suite to run --min-v MIN_V         Voltage lower bound
+                        Name of the test suite to run -t TESTS, --test TESTS
+                        ID of the test you wish to run (as a decimal number).
+This argument can be passed multiple times to run multiple specific tests within a test suite.
+If unspecified, all tests will run.
+  --min-v MIN_V         Voltage lower bound
   --max-v MAX_V         Voltage upper bound (exclusive) --step-v STEP_V       Voltage step size